New Orleans dock workers and unionization: Screwmen

-The 1907 General Levee Strike
+The 1907 general levee strike

 In the autumn of 1907, both black and white longshore workers launched an extended general strike against their shipping company employers.
-As in 1902-03, screwmen were the focus of the initial conflict, which one scholar identifies as resentment on the part of shippers and steamship agents that the screwmen (and other dockworkers) had nearly seized complete control over their terms of work and won the 160-per-day bale limit.
+As in 1902–03, screwmen were the focus of the initial conflict, which one scholar identifies as resentment on the part of shippers and steamship agents that the screwmen (and other dockworkers) had nearly seized complete control over their terms of work and won the 160-per-day bale limit.
 When the 1903 contract expired on September 1, 1907, employers employed a 'parity' argument, demanding that New Orleans screwmen stow as much cotton as their counterparts in Galveston, Texas – a rate which employers initially claimed to be 200 bales per day but quickly escalated to what scholars peg at 240, or even 300 bales per day.
 On October 4, all of the shipping lines locked out the screwmen, black and white alike.
 Pursuant to a call from the Dock and Cotton Council, 9,000 dockworkers, black and white, struck the New Orleans port that evening in a show of solidarity with the screwmen.
 Freight handlers from the Southern Pacific line also struck, ending any work on the port.
-Individual black and white waterfront unions reinforced the Council's message, asking their members to stay away from the ports, insisting that they would hold firm across racial lines, and noting that if the employers played one racial group against the other, they would all face starvation wages.
+Individual black and white waterfront unions reinforced the council's message, asking their members to stay away from the ports, insisting that they would hold firm across racial lines, and noting that if the employers played one racial group against the other, they would all face starvation wages.

 Employers responded by immediately bringing in thousands of black and white strikebreakers.
 During the first week of the strike, the breakers unloaded freight trains and stowed cotton.
 Although some crews worked at a 200 bale per day rate, they could not keep up that rate and were considered by some to be less efficient than expected.
 Some of the replacements quit when they learned they were being used as strikebreakers, and others quit in response to the protests of the New Orleans waterfront workers.
 The families of dockworkers also confronted strikebreakers, as did some members of the strikebreakers' own families who felt solidarity with the dockworkers.
 Yet the New Orleans strikers remained generally peaceful.

 During the second week of the strike, employers launched strong attempts to create a racial break among the black and white strikers.
 Some employers began calling for an end to the screwman trade altogether (to be replaced by general dock labor); a combination of events that led some observers to conclude that the employers' goal was not to reach settlement but rather to destroy the screwmen's union.
 They also appealed to the non-screwmen, noting that they were losing wages over a battle that was not their own.
 Shippers also revived the White League, a group designed to intimidate black strikers.
 Despite the attempts, strikers remained united.